 5. To set out the grades and ranging of curves.

-Temporary Adjustment of Theodolite
+Temporary Adjustment of Theodolite in Surveying

 The temporary adjustment of the theodolite mainly includes a set of operations that are carried out to make it ready for taking the observations.
 The temporary adjustment includes the following series of steps: